Cloudiiink/pyw90/README.md

 ## Usage

+After installing `pyw90`, you could use command line to line it.
+To access help message, please use `pyw90 -h`.
-You can use `pyw90 -h` to see help message.
-You can also use `-h` in submenu (e.g. `pyw90 auto -h`).
+In submenus, you can also use `-h` (e.g., `pyw90 auto -h`).

 ```
 usage: pyw90 [-h] {eig,pre,auto,cmp} ...

-python Command-line toolbox for VASP and Wannier90 interface with utility.
-You
+Command-line toolbox interfaced between VASP and Wannier90.
+You can also use -h
-can also use -h to display the submenu help message. e.g. pyw90 pre -h
+to display the submenu help message. e.g., pyw90 pre -h

 positional arguments:
-  {eig,pre,auto,cmp}  Main features
+  {eig,pre,auto,cmp}  Menus
-    eig               Show distribution of eigenvalues.
+    eig               Display the distribution of eigenvalues and dis energy
+                      window recommendations.
-    pre               (Pre)-analysis before `Wannier90` Interpolation.
+    pre               (Pre)-analysis before `Wannier90` interpolation:
+                      generation of `Wannier90` input and improved dis energy
+                      window recommendations based on projected density of
+                      states.
-    auto              (Auto Wannier90 Fit) Using minimize method to choose the
+    auto              (Auto Wannier90 Fit) Using minimization method to choose
-                      most suitable dis energy windows.
+                      the most appropriate dis energy windows.
-    cmp               (Comparison) Show difference between VASP bands and
+    cmp               (Comparison) Evaluate the differences between the `VASP`
-                      Wannier90 bands via plotting and report. `bnd.dat` for
+                      and `Wannier90` band structure.`bnd.dat` for VASP band
-                      VASP band data in `p4vasp` format and
+                      data in `p4vasp` format and `wannier90_band.dat`,
-                      `wannier90_band.dat`, `wannier90_band.labelinfo.dat`, and
+                      `wannier90_band.labelinfo.dat`,and `wannier90.wout` are
-                      `wannier90.wout` are required for plotting and analysis.
+                      required for plotting and analysis.

 optional arguments:
   -h, --help          show this help message and exit